I Smile Back: Plot

 As Bruce gets ready for work in the morning, Laney eyes the bathroom medicine cabinet, then prepares the children's lunches.
-She drives them to school and has a confrontation with the traffic guard.
-She greets her friend Susan and is stopped by another guard for not having her ID.
-She reluctantly waves goodbye to her children and drives away, resentfully mocking the school guard.
+She drives them to school and has a confrontation with the traffic guard who refuses to let her double-park.
+She greets her friend Susan and is prevented from entering for not having her ID; the guard reprimands her for not reading the school's emails notifying her of the new security measures.
+She reluctantly waves goodbye to her children and drives away, mocking the school guard as she smokes a cigarette.

-At a hotel, she has sex with Susan's husband Donny, then chides him afterward, telling him love means nothing.
-She showers as he sleeps and takes cash from his wallet as she leaves.
-She misses the exit driving back to school.
-At dinner, Laney drinks vodka from a wine glass and responds angrily when Eli relates a school friend's opinions.
+At a hotel, she has sex with Susan's husband Donny, then chides him afterward for trying to show affection, telling him love means nothing.
+She showers as he sleeps and steals cash from his wallet to buy drugs.
+At dinner, Laney gets drunk sipping vodka and responds angrily when Eli relates a school friend's opinions.
 At bedtime she reminds Eli of his upcoming piano recital, then argues again with Bruce about their dog, dreading its eventual death.
-She phones Eli's friend's mother, curses at her and hangs up.
-She drinks more vodka, downs pills and snorts powder, then wanders into a sleeping Janey's bedroom.
-Lying on the rug, she clutches Janey's teddy bear, writhing and sobbing.
-She crawls down the hall and collapses.
+She phones Eli's friend's mother, curses at her, and hangs up, before drinking more vodka and swallowing some pills while snorting cocaine.
+She enters Janey's bedroom and uses a teddy bear to help her masturbate before starting to cry, crawling down the hall, and falling unconscious.

 Bruce finds her and drives her to a rehabilitation facility, where she argues with the staff and dry heaves in the toilet.
-Later, Dr. Page tells her about all the drugs detected in her system.
-Missing is any trace of her lithium prescription.
-She tells him of her abandonment by her father, Roger.
+Later, her assigned physician, Dr. Page, notes that Laney has not taken her lithium prescription for months, which has worsened her addictions.
+She tells him of how her problems stem from childhood abandonment by her father, Roger.
 Laney's family visits her for lunch.
 She notices Eli has developed a tic, and she tries to confess and apologize to Bruce, but he rebuffs her.
 Later, she tells Dr. Page she wants to smile again.
 He tells her to take her medication and have faith in herself.